 Order of Translations

 At the moment, other than what might appear each day, there are no fuzzy strings or strings that are waiting – we keep on top of those a few times a week.
-Otherwise, we submit and validate strings on popular projects (to bring the benefit to a wider range of people) and projects that maybe no-one but the author has used (to clear off the hundreds of those tiny plugins).
+Otherwise, we submit and validate strings on popular projects (to bring the benefit to a wider range of people) and projects that maybe nobody but the author has used (to clear off the hundreds of those tiny plugins).

 When submitting strings, start on the Development/Stable (code) strings first, and leave the Readme projects until afterwards.
 When a string set reaches 90%, it has the possibility of being delivered to end-users via language packs, unless there is an existing language pack, in which case there is no threshold.
 Having the code found in everyone’s WordPress installs showing up as the right language is more beneficial than having the plugin screen contents being translated.